rrousselGit/riverpod/ROADMAP.md

 - Testing (without flutter, mocking FutureProvider)
 - How it works
 - The differences between hooks and not hooks
-- cookbook configurations that change over time
+- cookbooks:
+  - cancelling http requests when leaving the screen
   - state hydration
+  - configurations that change over time

 ## Linter: